Indian Rheumatology Association

-The Indian Rheumatology Association (IRA)is a professional organization of rheumatologists and related professionals in India.
-Its annual meetings called IRACON and are generally held in Fall during November or early December.
+The Indian Rheumatology Association (IRA) is a professional organization of rheumatologists and related professionals in India.
+Its annual meetings called IRACON and are held in November or early December.
 Besides the national conference, IRA organises regional CMEs and zonal conferences for promoting Rheumatology education and awareness among medical professionals.
+As of December 2025, the President of Indian Rheumatology Association is Dr Aman Sharma.